-If you are convicted of annoying or molesting a child, the court has discretion in determining your punishment depending on the circumstances of your case.
+The court has discretion in determining your sentence for annoying or molesting a child under PC 647.6.
 The court has the following options at time of sentencing:

-- Place you on probation with no jail time, but order you to do community service, a work release program and attend therapy
+- Place you on probation with no jail time, but order you to do community service, a work release program and/or attend therapy

 - Place you on formal probation and assign you a probation officer

-- Order you to register as a sex offender pursuant to California Penal Code section 290
+- Order you to register as a sex offender pursuant to PC 290

-When you are placed on probation the court will impose specific terms of probation that apply to the crime for which you were convicted.
-These terms of probation will include:
+When you are placed on probation, the court will impose specific terms of probation that apply to the crime for which you were convicted.
+These terms of probation may include:

-- Random searches of your person or home
+6. You submit to random searches of your person or your home

-These are only a few of the probation terms that a court can impose.
-If you are found to be in violation of any of these terms, the court can sentence you to the maximum time allowed by law.
+If you are found to be in violation of any of these terms of your probation, the court can sentence you to the maximum jail or prison sentence for child molestation.